philipkent/lxp5editor/README.md

 # Lexicon LXP-5 Editor

-A cross-platform editor for the Lexicon LXP-5 effects processor.
+A cross-platform editor for the Lexicon LXP-5 effects processor written in Python.

 ## Getting Started

-Start the editor with `python main.py`.
-Then select your midi interface and the midi channel of the LXP-5 in the lower left of the editor.
+To start the editor, run `python main.py`.
+Then select your midi interface and the midi channel of your LXP-5 in the lower left of the editor.
+Next, bask in the warmth of no longer having to program the LXP-5 with two knobs.

 ### Prerequisites